 Poch Naval, Child's Play, 2017, mixed media, 26" x 40"

 Poch Naval, Poets, Seafarers and Spacemen Navigate Using the Stars, 2017, acrylic on canvas, 39.5" x 39.5"

 Poch Naval, Night Sounds, 2017, acrylic on canvas, 27.5" x 19.75"

 Poch Naval, Adagio, 2017, acrylic on canvas, 36" x 48"

-It’s almost ironic that Naval, the social scientist painter, would rally this small group to celebrate wonderment and naiveté over overconfident (simple-headed) commentary, and—in Cinco’s case—to celebrate an Other’s pride and purity over our Selves’ colonized (or virus-invaded) beauty.
-But, like we said, anthropology has not survived because of judgmentalism or a missionary’s vision; It continues to thrive as a science because of an almost artistic wonderment towards all things Other. [d]
+It’s almost ironic that Naval, the social scientist painter, would rally this small group to celebrate wonderment and naiveté over overconfident (simple-headed) social commentary, and—in Cinco’s case—to subtly celebrate an Other’s pride and purity over Selves’ colonized (or virus-invaded) beauty.
+But, like we said, anthropology has not survived because of a judgmental or colonial-missionary vision; it continues to thrive as a science because of an almost artistic wonderment towards all things Other. [d]